Since 2017

 How to choose vegetables and fruits in a store or at a market?

-Vegetables and fruits are essential for the human body, packed with vitamins and minerals that support nearly every system from immunity to digestion.
-A person should eat about a kilogram of various vegetables and fruits daily.
+Vegetables and fruits are products that are vital for the human body, because they contain a huge amount of vitamins and minerals.
+Every day a person should eat about a kilogram of various vegetables and fruits.
 Where can one find so much produce?
 The ideal option is growing it yourself in a garden plot.
-However, not everyone has a dacha, so most people buy vegetables and fruits in stores and at markets.
-In this case, there is a real risk of purchasing harmful products.
-Industrial-scale fruits and tubers often carry toxic residues from chemical treatments.
-Knowing how to choose clean, safe vegetables and fruits is therefore of great importance.
-How exactly do you do it?
+However, not everyone has a dacha, so many people have to buy vegetables and fruits in stores and at markets.
+In that case, there is a chance of buying a harmful product.
+Fruits and tubers cultivated on an industrial scale often contain toxic substances because the plantings are treated with chemical agents.
+For this reason, the ability to choose the right, "clean" vegetables and fruits is of great importance.
+How do you do it?

 About pesticides and nitrates